 Ms. Bolshoi created the Contralto role of Debbie Phillips in Bum Phillips: All American Opera, at the La Mama Theatre in NYC in 2014.
 The opera was received well by NY critics, and was brought to Houston, Texas in September 2015.
 In 2010, Ms. Bolshoi was the soloist for the opening gala concert at Český Krumlov, with the Prague Radio Symphony, Czech Republic, and returned the following year to perform in Dvorak’s Rusalka.
 The production took place in the historic Revolving Theatre, and Ms. Bolshoi became a spokesperson for the theatre.

 Ms. Bolshoi made her professional debut singing the Mother in Amahl and the Night Visitors with Il Piccolo Teatro dell’Opera, NY in 2008.
 She worked for 12 years in the Wagner Festival Orchestra Program in NYC run by Patricia Sage and Barbara Conrad, intensely studying Wagner roles she sings today with aplomb.

 Ms. Bolshoi won the Liederkranz International Competition, Wagner Section, The Gerda Lissner Foundation Award, and the Altamura-Caruso Foundation Award.
-She has been recognized through continued awards and sponsorship by: The American Wagner Association, NY, The Wagner Society of New York, The Evelyn Lear & Thomas Stewart Emerging Singers Program of Washington, D.C., and The Wagner Association of America, Chicago.
+She has been recognized through continued awards and sponsorship by: The American Wagner Association, NY, The Wagner Society of New York and The Wagner Association of America, Chicago.
+At the beginning of her career, Ms. Bolshoi was sponsored by The Evelyn Lear & Thomas Stewart Emerging Singers Program of Washington, D.C.